stepancheg/rust-protobuf/CONTRIBUTING.md

 # Contributing to rust-protobuf

-## Code of conduct

-You are welcome to contribute code of conduct.

-Meanwhile, please be polite to everyone.

 ## I just want to ask a question

 Feel free to open an issue to ask a question, the volume of questions is low,